CyberShadow/dhcptest/README.md

 Query mode will report the first reply recieved.
 To automatically send a discover packet and wait for all replies before the timeout, use `--wait`.
-For additional resilience against dropped packets on busy networks, consider using the `--retry` and `--timeout` switches:
+For additional resilience against dropped packets on busy networks, consider using the `--tries` and `--timeout` switches:

-    dhcptest --quiet --query --wait --retry 5 --timeout 10
+    dhcptest --quiet --query --wait --tries 5 --timeout 10

 You can spoof the Vendor Class Identifier, or send additional DHCP options with the request packet, using the `--option` switch: